domchristie/grasshopper/README.md

 ### `hop:before-scroll`

 Fired before scroll position is set i.e. scrolled to top, scrolled to a fragment, or restored after a traversal.
+Cancel to prevent scrolling entirely.

-### `hop:scrolled`
+### `hop:after-scroll`

 Fired after scroll position is restored i.e. scrolled to top, scrolled to a fragment, or restored after a traversal.